douglasgreen/pagemaker/dev/doc/functions.md

 3. **Flow Disruption**: Inserting a function might disrupt the natural flow of your main code.
 4. **Ambiguity**: If the function's purpose isn't clear or it doesn't represent a distinct task.

-## Best Practices for Using Functions:
+## Best practices for using functions

 1. **Naming**: Use action words for function names.
 For instance, `display()` in `Report::display()` implies showing a report.
 2. **Single Responsibility**: Ensure your function performs only one task.
 Avoid names with "and" or "or" as they suggest multiple responsibilities.